OHIO-ECT/Active-Directory-1/README.md

 ## Static IP Address

 4. Since this VM will be a server (directory services is a server service) you will need to assign it a static IP.
+Use previous knowledge or have a gander at YouTube for details on this step.

     -   IP Address: `192.168.122.200`
     -   Subnet mask: `255.255.255.0`